thedaveCA/mailstore-notes/_posts/2023-01-01-Use SetUserPrivilegesOnFolder from MailStoreCmd_exe-656b33ac.txt.md

 ---
 title: Use SetUserPrivilegesOnFolder from MailStoreCmd_exe-656b33ac
-categories:
+categories: MailStoreServer MailStoreSPE
-tags: scripting MailStoreServer MailStoreCmd
+tags: scripting MailStoreCmd
 published: true
 ---
 To use *MailStoreCmd.exe* we need to know a bit about the environment, but we can use MailStore Client to generate a working command line for us: